 Be a positive influence in their life.
 Give them positive reassurance.
 Especially when they stumble and fall.
 Give them the needed courage to stand up and retry.

 Do not be judgmental when they make mistakes.
-Instead use progressive mindset to move on and help them learn from their mistakes.
+Instead use progressive mindset to move on and help them learn from the mistakes.
 This will slowly help build self-esteem in your teenager.

 7. Highlight their uniqueness

-Let your teenager know about their uniqueness.
+Let your team know about their uniqueness.
 What you think is their uniqueness.
 Highlight to them and emphasise on it whenever possible.

-This will help your teen slowly come out of negative self-talk and feelings of inadequacy when they compare themselves with others.
+This will help your team too slowly come out of negative self-talk and feeling of inadequacy when they compare themselves with others.